gotson/komga/DEVELOPING.md

 To build the Docker image, you need to:
 - have the webui built and copied to `/resources/public`.
 To do so, run `./gradlew copyWebDist`
-- unpack the jar into layers expected by the `Dockerfile`.
-To do so, run `./gradlew unpack`
+- build the docker image via JReleaser.
+To do so, run `./gradlew jreleaserPackage`

-Then you can run `docker build -f ./komga/Dockerfile .`